-Finally, a study investigated the safety and efficacy of PRP in 10 patients who received equal volumes of adipose tissue on opposite faces with plication of the lateral submuscular aponeurotic system or without a facelift.
-Comparable assessments of adipose tissue retention/baseline values by 3D Vectra Analysis were performed.
-The mean percent change in mean volume assessments at the adipose tissue/PRP sites from baseline demonstrated a higher, but not statistically significant value over 1 year than the percent value changes at the PRP/fat tissue sites. adipose/normal saline on the opposite face.
-Volume restorations of the malar fat pad, nasojugal sulcus, and nasolabial sulcus were evaluated.
-No adverse events were observed during the one-year study.
+Finally, a study investigated the safety and efficacy of PRP in 10 patients who received equal volumes of adipose tissue on opposite cheeks with plication of the lateral submuscular fascia system or without a facelift.
+Comparable adipose tissue retention/baseline assessments by 3D Vectra Analysis were performed.
+The mean percent change in mean volume assessments at adipose tissue/PRP sites from baseline demonstrated a higher but statistically nonsignificant value over 1 year the percent value changes at adipose tissue/normal saline sites on the opposite cheek.
+Volume restorations of the malar fat pad, nasojugal fold, and nasolabial fold were evaluated.
+No adverse events were observed during the 1-year study.
 Perioperative edema, erythema, bruising, and tenderness lasted up to 1 to 2 weeks at most [36].